piyushkumar102/Freshworks_Assignment/README.md

 Database(name[,location])

 WorkFlow:
-Database.py and __init__.py are file of the package created.
-Main_File is an example that import the Database package.
+Database.py and __init__.py are file of the package created. main.py is used to run the Program